Backpacking the Colorado Collegiate Loop

 Clockwise is a better option for those who need to acclimatize slowly.
 It also has more frequent resupply opportunities early on, so you don't need to carry as much weight as you are still building your "trail legs."

 Hiking the Collegiate East first has several advantages.
 The trail on this section is mostly below the treeline and offers folks who have recently arrived at altitude more time to acclimate.
 You’ll likely cross the paved road to Buena Vista on Day 3, and it would be an easy hitchhike into town to resupply.
 Day 4 will likely see you at Mt Princeton Hotsprings.
-The small store here has limited food options, but the resort accepts and holds resupply packages for thru-hikers.
+The small store here has limited food options, but the resort accepts and holds resupply packages for thru-hikers and has a great restaurant.

 Collegiate Loop backpacking food for a leg of the trip.